 In the last parliament, 2.3 million apprentices were trained in the UK.
-Therefore, the Apprenticeship Levy is an unsurprising initiative if the Conservative Party is to reach its target of training three million apprentices by the year 2020.
+Therefore, the Apprenticeship Levy is an unsurprising initiative if the Conservative Party reaches its target of training three million apprentices by the year 2020.
 The government’s targets and figures are relatively easy to memorize:

 Number of apprenticeship places the government are aiming for: 3 Million